This book caught my eye immediately!

 The practical application of Helen Irlen's method worked for my family member,

-be a visual perception problem in that certain frequencies of light do not pass
+perception problem in that certain frequencies of light do not pass through the

-through the optic nerve smoothly, becoming distorted before reaching the
+optic nerve smoothly, becoming distorted before reaching the brain.

-glossy paper; strain or fatigue while reading; reading slowly; poor depth
+strain or fatigue while reading; reading slowly; poor depth perception such as

 Recommended!